 India rated ‘partially free’ in Freedom House report for third straight year

-The Washington-based pro-democracy think tank highlighted the BJP government’s ‘discriminatory policies’ and an increase in the ‘persecution of Muslims’.
+The Washington-based democracy think tank highlighted the BJP government’s ‘discriminatory policies’ and an increase in the ‘persecution of Muslims’.

 India retained its status of being a “partially free” country for the third consecutive year in an annual report by Freedom House, the Washington-based pro-democracy think tank and watchdog.

 It ranked 195 countries on parameters such as political rights and civil liberties.
-The cumulative score then enables the organisation, which has been in operation since 1941, to rank a given country as “free”, “partly free” or “not free”.
+The cumulative score enables the organisation to rank a given country as “free”, “partly free” or “not free”.

 India in the 2023 report scored 66 out of 100 – the same as last year.